 Dave holds an MPA in Public and Nonprofit Management from NYU’s Robert F. Wagner Graduate School of Public Service, a BA in Journalism from the University of Maryland, College Park, and a Certified Public Manager designation from the Metropolitan Washington Council of Government’s Institute for Regional Excellence.
 He is currently a Local Government Fellow with Results for America.

 Jessica Gresko is a reporter for The Associated Press in Washington.
 Since joining the AP in 2005 in Miami she has reported from a cargo ship, a hurricane hunter plane and a space shuttle launch pad.
 She has covered stories including a mine collapse in Utah, a mass shooting in Alabama and an execution in Delaware.
 She has interviewed newsmakers from Donald Trump to Michelle Obama and Justice Ruth Bader Ginsburg and twice worked as the state political editor during Florida's legislative session.
-Gresko moved to Washington in 2009 and now covers courts.
+Gresko moved to Washington in 2009 and now covers the Supreme Court.
 She is a graduate of Columbia University in New York and holds a master’s degree in the study of law from Georgetown University Law Center.

 Vicky Kiechel, AIA and LEED AP, is a practicing architect and native Washingtonian.
 She works for the Cadmus Group, Inc., an environmental consultancy, on the development and implementation of green building policy for clients in the public (federal, state, and local) and private sectors.
 Her clients have included the US Green Building Council, US EPA, the states of Wisconsin and Arkansas, and the Appalachian Regional Commission.
 Vicky’s design work includes small-to-medium scale residential and institutional projects such as the Washington, DC offices of the Mexican-American Legal Defense and Educational Fund and the Maury Public Elementary School Library for the DC Capitol Hill Libraries Project, a public-private partnership.
 Vicky teaches in the Global Environmental Politics Program at American University, where she was named Most Innovative Green Teacher of the Year in 2010.
 She holds degrees from Yale College; Oxford University, where she was a Rhodes Scholar; and the Harvard Graduate School of Design.